DannyMang/supersonic/supersonic/quantize/README.md

 to-do 7/24

 review
-dequantize_4bit + dequantize_blockwise functions and make sure it works
+entirety of nf4, specifically dequantization + draw it out to make sure it makes sense

+get started on QLoRA